Samsung/tizen-docs/docs/application/native/tutorials/details/app-filtering.md

 feature list, Tizen Store compares the capabilities of the device with the required feature conditions of the application.
-The store only lists the applications whose conditions match the capabilities of the device, and thus prevents incompatible applications from being installed.
+The store only lists the applications whose conditions match the capabilities of the device and thus prevents incompatible applications from being installed.

 **Figure: Feature-based filtering**